Anand-1912/Angular/01.FirstProjectDocs/README.md

 }
 ```

-5. Properties defined inside the Components can be accessed inside the template and rendered using **data binding**.
+5. Properties defined in the Component class can be accessed inside the template and rendered using **data binding**.

 ```html
 <h1>Welcome to {{ title }}</h1>